ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 You can put more than 1 add another on a page but be aware of how this will affect the length and complexity of the page.

-However do not put an 'add another' component inside another one, for example for users to add items to a subsection.
-This 'nested' approach is bad because xxx.
+However do not put an 'add another' component inside another one, for example to enable users to add items to subsections.
+Screenreaders may not announce that another component has been added, and it may maker the page harder to use for everyone.

 ### Other parts of the page